kmetscher/kylemetscher-dot-com/README.md

 Contains the HTML, style sheets, and server-side files needed for my personal website.
 The site will be a blog where I upload posts about vehicles I work on at my current job, movie and music reviews, random thoughts, and updates on the site itself and other projects.

+Local testing is done via apache2 and mySQL installations on my personal computer.

 Test posts adapted from r/copypasta.

-Originally set out with object-oriented paradigm in mind, abandoned in favor of functional-procedural.
+Originally set out with object-oriented paradigm in mind, mostly abandoned in favor of functional-procedural.
+MYSQLi connections and fetches are managed by object.

 Current challenges: